Bangle

 Our

-high end uncut diamond normally cost $380 per carat.
+high end uncut diamond normally costs about $750 per carat.

-This one had a few minor inclusions to help bring the
+A diamond with a few minor inclusions can help bring the

 Uncut